tarini-mi7/Election_Analysis/README.md

 Similarly, if this were a federal election, we could use the same script and change the county to states.

-In short, no matter the number of candidates or counties, the script used to perform the Election Audit can be a valuable resourse for the board.
+In short, no matter the number of candidates or counties, the script used to perform the Election Audit can be a valuable resource for the board.

-I am open to negotiation and available for consult if you are interested in talking further.